iOS 26

 Cannibalization

-This has never happened in the company history to discontinue an iPhone after less than a year since it was released.
-Keep in mind, the iPhone X was a “success”, according to Apple.
+This has never happened in the company’s history to discontinue an iPhone after less than a year since its release.
+Keep in mind that the iPhone X was a “success,” according to Apple.

-They could have dropped the price once the new ones come out like they usually do every year — and still bring revenue from it for a few more years.
-It wouldn’t hurt, everybody would be happy.
+They could have dropped the price once the new ones came out—like they usually do every year—and still earn revenue from it for a few more years.
+It wouldn’t hurt, and everybody would be happy.

-But this year, Apple didn’t do any of that for the iPhone X. Few things can help us get to the bottom of this.
+But this year, Apple didn’t do any of that for the iPhone X. Few things can help us understand this.

-If you put side by side the iPhone X and the iPhone XS, you won’t be able to tell which one is which.
-They have an identical design, the same screen size, and resolution.
+If you compare the iPhone X and the iPhone XS side by side, you won’t be able to tell which one is which.
+They have identical designs, the same screen size, and the same resolution.
 Design-wise, they are identical twins.

-The truly meaningful change in terms of hardware is the new A12 Bionic chip, which will dramatically improve performance.
-But the iPhone X already got the horsepower to compete against any smartphone around.
+The truly meaningful hardware change is the new A12 Bionic chip, which will dramatically improve performance.
+But the iPhone X already has the horsepower to compete with any smartphone.

-There’re of course many small improvements under the hood like — better dynamic range with HDR content, improved camera, IP68 water-resistant, dual SIM support, faster wireless charging, etc. But Apple declines to define most of those improvements.
+Of course, there are many small improvements under the hood, like better dynamic range with HDR content, an improved camera, IP68 water resistance, dual SIM support, faster wireless charging, etc. But Apple declines to define most of those improvements.

 Apple's A12 Bionic chip